erobwen/causality/README.md

 It will however not detect changes in local variables, so for example if local or global variable y is assigned in this example, there will be no reevaluation of x.value.
 In practice however, this is in general not a limitation as application code typically reacts to changes to a specific model, rather than changes in local variables.

-## uponChangeDo
+## invalidateOnChange

 Sometimes you do not want to repeat what you did previously upon change in any read data, at least not instantly.
-For more control, you might want to use uponChangeDo.
+For more control, you might want to use invalidateOnChange.
 It works as follows:

-    uponChangeDo(
+    invalidateOnChange(
         function() {
             x.value = y.value + z.value; xIsValid = true;
         },